Habits of an agile servant leader – Habit 3: Deep Listening & Observing

 Studies have shown that one can only listen and observe deeply with a clear and calm mind.
 A clear and calm mind enables one to listen to one’s inner voice and reinforce their commitment to listen intently to others.

-Researchers also found that one can easily have a clear and calm mind after a good night sleep or a session of mindfulness practice (the first habit) – something that brings a person back to and embrace whatever happens in the present moment.
+Researchers also found that one can easily have a clear and calm mind after a good night sleep or a session of mindfulness practice (the first habit) – something that brings a person back to and embraces whatever happens in the present moment.
 That’s why while deeply listening, one can be “more focused”, “aware of both the content and “music”, listening for ‘foreground’ and ‘background'” when in a conversation with someone else.

 Tips to cultivate Deep Listening and Observing

-A principle underpinning Agile Manifesto emphasizes face-to-face conversation as “the most efficient and effective method of conveying information to and within a development team”.
+A principle underpinning the Agile Manifesto emphasizes face-to-face conversation as “the most efficient and effective method of conveying information to and within a development team”.
 It is to say that, to cultivate the habit of Deep Listening and Observing effectively, especially in software development, agile servant-leaders should opt for the direct mode of communication.

-Below are some handy tips Scrum Masters can practice with to get better at deep listening every day.
+Below are some handy tips Scrum Masters can practice to get better at deep listening every day.